Elsie Robinson: Career

 To amuse her often-bedridden son and distract herself from her loveless marriage, Robinson began writing and illustrating children's stories for John Martin's Letters, a subscriber-based newsletter for children.

-In 1911, she met a darkly seductive, also-married patient at the Brattleboro Retreat (formerly the Vermont Lunatic Asylum) named Robert Wallace, who hired Robinson to illustrate two children's books he'd written, Behind the Garden Wall and Within the Deep, Dark Woods.
+In 1911, she met a darkly seductive, also-married patient at the Brattleboro Retreat (formerly the Vermont Lunatic Asylum) named Robert Wallace, who hired Robinson to illustrate two children's books he had written, Behind the Garden Wall and Within the Deep, Dark Woods.

-In 1912, Robinson and Wallace, accompanied by George, took the train back to California together to overwinter with Robinson's family in the Bay Area.
+In 1912, Robinson and Wallace, accompanied by George, took the train back to California together to overwinter with Robinson's family in the San Francisco Bay Area.
 Robinson hoped the temperate air would help George breathe easier and that her early publishing success would lead to enough steady work to allow her to leave her husband.
 Wallace hoped for a new start after his wife moved to Switzerland with their three children.

 In 1915, Robinson, after failing to find regular editorial work, moved with George to Hornitos, California, where Wallace had struck gold at a deserted mine.
 When her husband learned that Robinson and Wallace were living together in Hornitos, he cut Robinson off and filed for divorce.
 Suddenly impoverished, Robinson was forced to work as a common mucker in a gold mine – the lone woman in a motley crew of men – to make ends meet.
 At night, she continued her quest to become a writer, typing by the light of a kerosene lamp on an ancient typewriter she borrowed from the town postmistress.
-She'd turn her unhappy marriage and experience as a "lady miner" into fodder for fiction, publishing short fiction in Black Cat Cosmopolitan, Breezy Stories and McClure's and essays in Sunset and Overland Monthly.
+She turned her unhappy marriage and experience as a "lady miner" into fodder for fiction, publishing short fiction in Black Cat Cosmopolitan, Breezy Stories and McClure's and essays in Sunset and Overland Monthly.